anoma/nspec/docs/arch/system/state/resource_machine/data_structures/compliance_unit/compliance_unit.juvix.md

 1. `ComplianceProvingSystem.Verify(vk, instance, proof) = True`
 2. Global check: `CMTree` roots used to verify the proof are valid `CMTree` roots

+!!! note
+  Compliance units can be verified as parts of supposedly valid transactions and individually, when building a valid transaction (e.g., in the partial solving case).
+In case the compliance units are verified _not_ individually, all global checks can be aggregated and verified at once to reduce the amount of global communication.